DianYu420376/runyu-cathy-zhang.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋 Hello there, I'm Runyu (Cathy) 😸!"
+title: "👋 Hello there, I'm Runyu (Cathy)!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Welcome to my website!
 I am Runyu (Cathy) Zhang, a fifth year Ph.D. candidate in School of Engineering and Applied Science at Harvard University working with [Prof. Na Li](https://nali.seas.harvard.edu/).
-During the summer of 2022, I served as a research intern at Salesforce Research, working on multi-agent reinforcement learning under the supervision of [Yu Bai](https://yubai.org/).
 Prior to pursuing Ph.D., I earned a B.S. degree in Scientific and Engineering Computing in the Mathematics department at Peking University in 2019.

 My research interest lies in learning, control and decision making in multi-agent systems.
 The high-level objective is to design scalable, efficient and provable learning/control algorithms for multi-agent systems under challenges such as communication constraints, strategic behavior and model uncertainty.
 My research sits at the intersection of various domains, utilizing tools from reinforcement learning (RL), game theory, control theory and optimization.
 As an ultimate goal, my research is dedicated to providing both theoretical insights and engineering tools for AI-enabled multi-agent societal systems design and operation.
 For more detailed research projects and research interests please refer to the [research](https://dianyu420376.github.io/runyu-cathy-zhang.github.io/research/) tab and [publication](https://dianyu420376.github.io/runyu-cathy-zhang.github.io/publications/) tab.